rkl110/oauth2-kanidm/README.md

 ## Scopes

-Nextcloud OAuth2 implementation currently does not support scoped access.
+Kanidm OAuth2 implementation currently does not support scoped access.
 This means that every token has full access to the complete account including read and write permission to the stored files.
 It is essential to store the OAuth2 tokens in a safe way!